OPTION FEES FOR AN OPTION PERIOD IN SAN ANTONIO, TX

 An option fee is basically paying the seller to take the house off the market so a buyer has time to decide whether or not the home is “the one.”

-Q: Who is the Option Fee paid to?
+Q: Who is the Option Fee payable to?

 Q: Is a check or money order accepted?

 A: Usually, yes.
-The listing agent and/or seller will determine the preference.
-Some agents will also accept cash on behalf of their clients.
+A wire transfer is probably the quickest way to meet the deadline.
 A receipt should be signed and provided for proof of payment.

 Q: When will the Option Fee be cashed or deposited?

-A: The Option Fee should be delivered to the listing agent or directly to the seller within three days from the effective date of the contract.
-The seller may cash or deposit the funds at any time after receiving it.
+A: The Option Fee should be delivered to the Title Company within three days after the effective date of the contract.
+If not delivered by the contract deadline, the option period is not valid.

 Q: What happens if I can’t deliver the Option Fee within the 3 days?

-A: If the Option Fee is not delivered to the Seller or his/her agent within the 3 days from the effective date of the contract, you forfeit the right to terminate the contract for any reason.
+A: If the Option Fee is not delivered to the title company within the 3 days from the effective date of the contract, you forfeit the right to terminate the contract for any reason.
 You will not have an effective Option Period.

 Q: What happens to the Option Fee if I cancel the contract during my Option Period?